Barnett-class lifeboat: History

-The 60 ft Barnett was the first twin-engined, twin-screw RNLI lifeboat, and when introduced in 1923, the largest.
-Designed by RNLI naval architect James Rennie Barnett, the boats pioneered many features which were to become standard on future lifeboats.
-They were, however too large to be slipway launched and had to be moored afloat at a time when the RNLI preferred to keep lifeboats in boathouses and consequently, only four were built.
+When it was introduced in 1923, the 60-foot Barnett-class lifeboat was the largest and fastest lifeboat operated by the RNLI.
+The boats pioneered many features which were to become standard on future lifeboats.
+They were, however, too large to be slipway launched, and had to be moored afloat, at a time when the RNLI preferred to keep lifeboats in boathouses.
+As a result, only four were built.